influxdata/docs-v2/content/influxdb/v2.4/security/tokens/create-token.md

 {{% cloud-only %}}

-### Create an All-Access token
+### Create an all-access token

 1. From the [API Tokens management page](#manage-tokens-in-the-influxdb-ui), click the **{{< icon "plus" >}} {{< caps >}}Generate API Token{{< /caps >}}** button.
 2. Select **All Access API Token**.

-### Create a Custom token
+### Create a custom token

 1. From the [API Tokens management page](#manage-tokens-in-the-influxdb-ui), click the **{{< icon "plus" >}} {{< caps >}}Generate API Token{{< /caps >}}** button.
 2. Select **Custom API Token**.
 3. When the **Generate a Personal API Token** window appears, enter a description.
 If you don't provide a description for the token, InfluxDB will generate a description from the permissions you assign.
    For example, if you select **Read** for a bucket named "\_monitoring" and **Write** for a bucket named "\_tasks", InfluxDB will generate the description "Read buckets \_monitoring Write buckets \_tasks".
-4. Select checkboxes in the **Read** and **Write** columns to assign access permissions for the token.
+4. Select the check boxes in the **Read** and **Write** columns to assign access permissions for the token.
 You can enable access to all buckets, individual buckets, Telegraf configurations, and other InfluxDB resources.
 By default, the new token has no access permissions.
 5. When you're finished, click **{{< caps >}}Generate{{< /caps >}}**.
 6. When InfluxDB displays the token value, click **{{< caps >}}Copy to Clipboard{{< /caps >}}**.
 This is your only chance to access and copy the token value from InfluxDB.
 7. (Optional) Store the API token value in a secure password vault.